-6.136.14 Disclosure and Posting of Trustee Expenses
+6.14 Disclosure and Posting of Trustee Expenses

-The details of Trustee expenses, including all expense claim forms and supporting detailed receipts and invoices will be posted on a quarterly basis to the Board website.
+The details of Trustee expenses, including all expense claim forms and supporting detailed receipts and invoices.
+Monthly expense summaries outlining each Trustee's total monthly spending amount will be posted on a quarterly basis to the Board website.
 This disclosure includes those of the Chair and Vice-Chair.